MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v3-agent.md

 If you're running your self-hosted agents on newer operating systems [supported by .NET 6](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md), the upgrade to the new agent version is automatic.

-The following oeprating systems are supported by the 3.x agent.
+The following operating systems are supported by the 3.x agent.

 * **Linux**
   * x64